-The most important reminder is to spend time in God’s Word reading it and that may look different for each of us depending on the season in life we are in.
-If you can set aside at least one day a week (more would be great) you would find such benefit in your walk with the Lord.
+The most important reminder is to spend time in God's Word reading it and that may look different for each of us depending on the season in life we are in.
+If you can set aside at least one day a week (more would be great), you would find such a benefit in your walk with the Lord.

-Some quick start suggestions are use the reading plan that goes along with The Bible Project videos they are a great resource to give you an overview of the current book you’re reading.
-If you want to get started studying God’s Word a bit deeper head over to Doorposts and start with one of their free online studies.
+Some quick start suggestions, use the reading plan that goes along with The Bible Project videos they are a great resource to give you an overview of the current book you're reading.
+If you want to get started studying God's Word a bit deeper head over to Doorposts and start with one of their free online studies.
 Her walk through Psalm 91 was one of my favorites along with John 15.